Lightship

-A lightvessel, or lightship, is a ship that acts as a lighthouse.
-They are used in waters that are too deep or otherwise unsuitable for lighthouse construction.
-Although some records exist of fire beacons being placed on ships in Roman times, the first modern lightvessel was off the Nore sandbank at the mouth of the River Thames in England, placed there by its inventor Robert Hamblin in 1734.
-The type has become largely obsolete; lighthouses replaced some stations as the construction techniques for lighthouses advanced, while large, automated buoys replaced others.
+A lightvessel, or lightship, is a ship that acts as a lighthouse in areas deemed unsuitable for proper lighthouse construction.
+Although some records exist of fire beacons being placed on ships in Roman times, the first modern lightship was invented by Robert Hamblin in 1734 and was located off the Nore sandbank at the mouth of the River Thames in London, England.
+Lightships have since been rendered obsolete by advancing lighthouse construction techniques, and by large automated navigation buoys (LANBY).

 Construction

-A crucial element of lightvessel design is the mounting of a light on a sufficiently tall mast.
-Initially, it consisted of oil lamps that could be run up the mast and lowered for servicing.
-Later vessels carried fixed lamps which were serviced in place.
-Fresnel lenses were used as they became available, and many vessels housed them in small versions of the lanterns used in lighthouses.
-Some lightships had two masts, the second holding a reserve beacon in case the main light failed.
+The most important element of lightship design is a tall mast upon which to mount the light.
+Initially, these lights consisted of oil lamps that were run up the mast and could be lowered for servicing, while later vessels carried fixed lamps which were serviced in place.
+As they became available, Fresnel lenses were used, and many vessels housed them in smaller versions of lighthouse lanterns.
+Some lightships had two masts, with the second housing a reserve beacon in case of the main light's failure.

-Initially, the hulls were constructed of wood, with lines like those of other small merchant ships.
-This proved unsatisfactory for a ship that was permanently anchored, and the shape of the hull evolved to reduce rolling and pounding.
-As iron and steel were used in other ships, so were they used in lightvessels, and the advent of steam and diesel power led to self-propelled and electrically lighted designs.
-Earlier vessels had to be towed to and from their positions.
+Initially, lightship hulls were constructed of wood, shaped like the small merchant ships of the time.
+However, this proved unsatisfactory for a permanently anchored ship, so the shape of the hull evolved to reduce rolling and pounding.
+As iron and steel hulls were popularized, they became used in lightvessels, and the advent of steam and diesel power led to self-propelled and electrically lit designs.
+Earlier vessels had no propulsion systems and had to be towed to and from their positions.

-Much of the rest of the ship was taken up by storage (for oil and other supplies) and crew accommodations.
-The crew's primary duty was, of course, to maintain the light; but they also kept records of passing ships, observed the weather, and sometimes performed rescues.
+Much of the ship was taken up by storage for lamp oil and other supplies, as well as crew accommodation.
+The crew's primary duty was to maintain the light.
+Additional responsibilities included keeping records of passing ships, observing the weather, and occasionally performing rescues.

-In the early 20th century, some lightships were fitted with warning bells, either mounted on the structure or lowered into the water, the purpose of which was to warn of danger in poor visibility and to permit crude estimation of the lightship relative to the approaching vessel.
+In the early 20th century, some lightships were fitted with warning bells mounted on their structure or lowered into the water to warn of danger in poor visibility and to permit a crude estimation of the lightship's location relative to the approaching vessel.
 Tests conducted by Trinity House found that sound from a bell submerged some 18 ft could be heard at a distance of 15 mi, with a practical range in operational conditions of 1 to 3 mile.

 Mooring

 Holding the vessel in position was an important aspect of lightvessel engineering.
-Early lightships used fluke anchors, which are still in use on many contemporary vessels.
-These were not very satisfactory, since a lightship has to remain stationary in very rough seas which other vessels can avoid, and these anchors are prone to dragging.
+Early lightships used fluke anchors, which are still in use on many contemporary vessels, though these anchors are prone to dragging, making their performance unsatisfactory in rough seas.